 Mail is delivered to the wards each morning and we will try and ensure that any post gets to patients where possible.
 To ensure that patients receive any post promptly, please put the full name, ward number and the correct hospital address including the postcode on the envelope.
 We will do our best to ensure that any post reaches patients but please bear in mind that if post is delayed, it may arrive after they have been discharged.

 Please see the How to find us section of this website for full information on travel, parking and public transport at the hospitals.

-Visitors are able to use the hospital shuttle bus service that runs between Halton General Hospital (including a stop at the Cheshire and Merseyside Treatment Centre) and Warrington Hospital throughout the day, seven days a week, to get to visits.
+Visitors are able to use the hospital shuttle bus service that runs between The Nightingale Building (formerly known as Halton Hospital) (including a stop at The Captain Sir Tom Moore Building) and Warrington Hospital throughout the day, seven days a week, to get to visits.
 For further information on this service and a full timetable, see the hospital shuttle bus page of this site.
 Please check the travel times carefully and bear in mind that services around the peak visiting times can be busy.

 Special arrangements are available for visitors to long-stay (over one week) or seriously ill patients.
 The parking at the hospitals pages have details of the parking concessions that are available to regular or long term patients and visitors.

 The trust has a team of chaplains who visit the hospital wards regularly.
 They are available to give confidential spiritual care and support at times of need and distress.
 You do not have to be religious to receive a visit.